 Lord of the Flies

-A thrilling dance production of William Golding’s classic novel.
+A thrilling dance production based on William Golding’s classic novel.
+Adapted and directed by Matthew Bourne and Scott Ambler.

 The action is transferred from deserted island to deserted theatre.
 A group of schoolboys find themselves abandoned.
 With no adults around they start to make their own rules and create their own civilisation, before order breaks down and the story builds to an electrifying climax.